-Regarding the setting of frequency jumps, remember that the feedback actual value signal must not change during a frequency jump.
+Frequency jumps must be defined to meet the following requirement: A change to the feedback actual value signal must not occur during execution of a frequency jump.
 If a stable operating point exists within a frequency jump range, an oscillation between the end values of this range occurs.